 Michael is also an active composer for musical theatre; his children’s show Super Sidekick: The Musical is published by Samuel French / Concord Theatricals and has been performed in front of young audiences throughout the United States, including Off-Broadway in 2012.
 His family musicals Gideon and the Blundersnorp and The Bully Problem have won numerous awards and nominations, including (for “Gideon”) Best Musical at the 2021 Hollywood Fringe Festival.

 Michael is a graduate of the acclaimed film scoring program at the University of Southern California.
 He also studied at the ASCAP Film Scoring Seminar, and with Hollywood veteran Jack Smalley and Larry Bell of the Boston Conservatory.
-He is a four-time ASCAP Plus award winner, and is pleased to be a voting member of the Recording Academy.
+He is a multiple-time ASCAP Plus award winner, and is pleased to be a voting member of the Recording Academy.

 Michael is represented by Darrell Alexander of COOL Music Interactive.